 Errors of Measurement

-It is the fact and from experience, it is observed that a continuous variable can not be measured with perfect (true) value because of certain habits and practices, measurement methods (techniques), and instruments (or devices) used, etc. It means that the measurements are thus always recorded correctly to the nearest units and hence are of limited accuracy.
-The actual or true values are, however, assumed to exist.
+Errors of Measurement: It is a fact and from experience, it is observed that a continuous variable can not be measured with perfect (true) value because of certain habits and practices, measurement methods (techniques), instruments (or devices) used, etc. It means that the measurements are thus always recorded correctly to the nearest units and hence are of limited accuracy.
+The actual values are, however, assumed to exist.

 An error is said to be biased when the observed value is higher or lower than the true value.
-Biased errors arise from the personal limitations of the observer, the imperfection in the instruments used, or some other conditions which control the measurements.
+Biased errors arise from the personal limitations of the observer, the imperfection in the instruments used, or some other conditions that control the measurements.
 These errors are not revealed by repeating the measurements.
-They are cumulative in nature, that is, the greater the number of measurements, the greater would be the magnitude of the error.
+They are cumulative, that is, the greater the number of measurements, the greater would be the magnitude of the error.
 They are thus more troublesome.
 These errors are also called cumulative or systematic errors.

 An error, on the other hand, is said to be unbiased when the deviations from the true value tend to occur equally often.
 Unbiased errors tend to cancel out in the long run.
 These errors are therefore compensating and are also known as random errors or accidental errors.